j-afarian/blog/_posts/2018-10-16-wedding-vacation.md

 Driving through the desert was an experience, the vastness of it all, and the *heat*!
 At 49°C/120°F walking more than a few steps from the car to the view points was exhausting.

 We stayed the night at [Stovepipe Wells](https://deathvalleyhotels.com/) before heading out the next morning to Half Dome Village via Tioga Pass.
 Oh - my - god.
 Coming into Yosemite was the most beautiful drive I've ever experienced.
-The air temperature dropped significantly, there was *ice* floating in the rivers and snow on the mountains and hills.
+The air temperature dropped significantly, there was *ice* floating in the rivers, and snow on the mountains and hills.

 Needless to say, the drive in took much longer than it should have as we couldn't help but stop *almost everywhere* to get out, soak in the breath taking view, and snap a few photos.